saber-be/nextiwant/DEPLOYMENT.md

 ## 2. Live / Production Deployment

-There are many ways to run this in production; this section describes a **simple single-server Docker deployment** using the same Dockerfiles.
+There are many ways to run this in production; this section describes a **simple single-server Docker deployment** using the same Dockerfiles plus a small production overlay compose file.

-### Option 1: Single Server with Docker Compose
+### Option 1: Single Server with Docker Compose (using prod overlay)

 #### 1. Prepare a deployment server